Construction Law Survival Manual

 A garnishment is actually a separate lawsuit.
 The garnishee can contest whether it owes the judgment debtor anything.
 A judgment creditor is entitled to discovery and a full trial against the garnishee to determine the amount owed to the judgment debtor.
-This is normally unnecessary for bank garnishees, but may be necessary for the judgment debtor’s contract accounts receivable and other assets.
+These steps are normally unnecessary for bank garnishees, but they may be necessary for the judgment debtor’s contract accounts receivable and other assets.

 Good credit applications also include banking information.
-Financial reports may also contain helpful information.
+Likewise, financial reports may contain helpful information.
 The bank that has a security interest on all of the debtor’s equipment probably also has bank accounts of the debtor.
 Bank accounts are often at a bank in the same building or near the debtor’s place of business.
-In markets with just a few dominant banks, garnishments on just a few banks may cover the majority of the bank accounts in the market.
+In markets with just a couple of dominant banks, garnishments on just a few banks may cover the majority of the bank accounts in the market.

 The bank account is frozen upon service of the garnishment on the bank.
 The bank will not allow the debtor to take any funds out of the account once the judgment lien has attached by service.
 The garnishment will include deposits made after service.